 - D. Applications for controlled open enrollment will be submitted to the School on the Controlled Open Enrollment Form.
 The Superintendent will annually establish an application period for controlled open enrollment. - E. The Student and Community Engagement Office will compile applications into lists by school of application. - 1.
 If the school's ninety percent (90%) capacity would not be exceeded by the number of choice applications when added to the projected school population, choice applicants for that school will be approved as in alignment with the School Choice Plan. - 2.
 If the school's ninety percent (90%) capacity would be exceeded by the number of choice applications when added to the projected student population, admission will be granted first to students who have siblings in the chosen school, and all other available positions will be filled through a stratified lottery will be utilized to maintain socioeconomic and demographic balance as defined in statute. - 3.
 Other priorities, once verified, applications for students meeting one or more of the priority criteria as described in this paragraph shall be granted priority to attend their first choice school if a seat is available.
 Applications with one or more of the priorities provided in this paragraph shall be separated from each group and placed in random order.
 Students who are eligible for priority preference include: - a.
 Dependent children of active duty military personnel whose move resulted from military orders; - b.
 Children who have been relocated due to a foster care placement; - c.
 Children who have moved due to a court-ordered change in custody due to separation or divorce; - d.
 Children who have moved due to the serious illness or death of a custodial parent. - e.
 Students at multiple session schools; and - f.
-Students residing in the District.
+Students residing in the District. - F. Parents will be notified of the approval or denial of their student's application.

-- F. Parents will be notified of the approval or denial of their student's application. - G. A student who is granted a choice assignment under Controlled Open Enrollment must register at the new school within ten (10) days of being notified or the choice assignment will be rescinded. - H. Students who are not selected to attend the school(s) to which they applied will be notified that the District will be unable to place them at a requested school and they must register at their zoned school.
-The student will be placed on a waiting list in case a position opens within the first ten (10) days of the school year. - I. Positions at a school that were assigned to a student under Controlled Open Enrollment will be monitored at the beginning of the school year.
+- G. A student who is granted a choice assignment under Controlled Open Enrollment must register at the new school within ten (10) days of being notified or the choice assignment will be rescinded. - H. Students who are not selected to attend the school(s) to which they applied will be notified that the District will be unable to place them at a requested school and they must register at their zoned school.
+The student will be placed on a waiting list.
+The school capacity determination for each grade level must be updated every 12 weeks.
+If capacity becomes available at a grade level within a school, parent(s) of students placed on the waiting list will be notified of the opening and permitted to enroll throughout the school year. - I. Positions at a school that were assigned to a student under Controlled Open Enrollment will be monitored at the beginning of the school year.
 Students who have accepted assignments but who are not in attendance by the tenth (10th) day of school will have their assignments revoked.
 A revoked choice assignment may then be assigned to the next student on the waiting list. - V. Charter Schools

 In addition to choice within schools operated by the Board, parents may elect for students to attend charter schools that have been approved by the Board.
-(See Policy 3.90 - Charter Schools).
+(See Policy 3.90 Charter Schools).
 Each charter school is operated and governed by its own independent board.
 Parents who elect this option need to communicate directly with the charter school to resolve questions and concerns.

 VI.
-McKay Scholarships
+McKay, Opportunity, and Empowerment Scholarships